adriqnn/SoftUni/23_C#Basics/_04_LoopsPartOne/README.md

-# Loops Part One - Lecture
+# For Loop - Lecture

 * For loop;
 * While loop;